SevenSquare-Tech/React-JS-to-Next-JS-migration/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Next.js](https://nextjs.org/) with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+Want a guide for [[ReactJs to Next.Js migration?](https://www.sevensquaretech.com/reactjs-to-nextjs-migration-guide/)]

 ## Motivation

 Idea on how to easier migrate parts of Create React App to NextJS step by step while being with both in production in the meantime.